kazumah1/sigyl/state/plan.md

 - ✅ **GitHub repositories are correctly loaded and displayed in the frontend via the GitHub App installation.**
 - ✅ **Dashboard errors fixed** - Database schema issues resolved with proper metrics table and RLS policies
 - ✅ **GitHub App re-authentication fixed** - Users can now sign out and sign back in without being redirected to the installation page if they already have the app installed
-- ✅ **GitHub App OAuth flow working** - OAuth callback handling now properly supports both installation flow and OAuth flow for existing installations
+- ✅ **GitHub App OAuth flow working** - OAuth callback handling now properly supports both installation and OAuth flows
+- ✅ **Multi-account GitHub support implemented** - Users can now link multiple GitHub accounts and switch between them on the Deploy page with a dropdown selector.
+The dropdown now displays the organization display name for org installations (not just the login/username), making it easier to differentiate between personal and org accounts.
-- ⬜️ Deployment flow: UI and simulation are working, but real container hosting is not yet integrated.
+- ⬜️ Deployment flow: UI and simulation are working, but real container hosting is not yet integrated
+- ⬜️ Registry API integration: Backend exists but not fully connected to frontend deployment flow
-- ⬜️ Secrets Manager: UI and API are complete, but full deployment integration is in progress.
+- ⬜️ Secrets management: Backend exists but not integrated with deployment flow
-- ⬜️ Health checks and logs: UI is present, but backend integration is pending.
+- ⬜️ Dashboard metrics: Backend exists but not connected to real deployment data

 (Expand this section as more features are hooked up end-to-end.)